 Numerous aromatic coproduct streams are produced during this process.
 Fuel gas and offgas were two of the coproducts produced that were exported to another process for fuel use.
-When these fuel coproducts are exported from the aromatics separation process, they carry with them the allocated share of the inputs and outputs for their production.
-The ratio of the mass of the exported fuel over the total mass output was removed from the total inputs and outputs, and the remaining inputs and outputs are allocated over the material aromatics products (Equation 1).
+When these fuel coproducts are exported from the aromatics separation process, they carry with them the mass allocated share of the inputs and outputs for their production, which is discussed in the methodology section.